davidsoft318/davidsoft318/README.md

 ### Who is this?

 😎  I’m a full-stack blockchain and web developer with 10+ years of experience.
 I have rich experience about JavaScript Frameworks, libraries.
-Recently I have involved in blockchain projects that are for Smart Contract, NFT, DEFI, DEX and also smart contract integration to frontend using web3 and I have made very many online casinos, sports betting websites using Node.js, React.js MongoDB.
+Recently I have worked , NFT, DEFI, DEX and also smart contract integration to frontend using web3 and I have made very many online casinos, sports betting websites using Node.js, React.js MongoDB.

 🔭  Spent multiple years building up blockchain infrastructure for several organizations with combined experience in Defi, NFT.